bitprophet/contribution-guide.org/index.rst

       request**!
 The maintainer shouldn't have to reject your awesome bugfix because the feature you put in with it needs more review.

-* Base your new branch off of the appropriate branch on the main repository:
+* **Base your new branch off of the appropriate branch** on the main
+  repository:

-    * **Bug fixes** should be based on the branch named after the **current stable release line** (e.g. 1.0, 1.1, 1.2 etc).
+    * **Bug fixes** should be based on the branch named after the **oldest supported release line** the bug affects.

+        * E.g. if a feature was introduced in 1.1, the latest release line is 1.3, and a bug is found in that feature - make your branch based on 1.1.
+The maintainer will then forward-port it to 1.3 and master.
-        * Caveat: bug fixes requiring large changes to the code or which have a chance of being otherwise disruptive, may need to base off of **master** instead.
+        * Bug fixes requiring large changes to the code or which have a chance of being otherwise disruptive, may need to base off of **master** instead.
 This is a judgement call -- ask the devs!

     * **New features** should branch off of **the 'master' branch**.